pmderodat/qbe-ada/README.md

 Testing
 -------

 Testcases are present in the [`tests`](tests/) subdirectory.
-Each testcase is a mere Ada main procedure using the library that print a QBE program on the standard output.
+Each testcase is a mere Ada main procedure using the library that prints a QBE program on the standard output.
 There is no automated testsuite yet, though.